Rilussion/springboot/README.md

 # springboot
-A spring boot app that exposes REST apis and built with gradle.
+A containerized spring boot app that exposes REST apis and built with gradle.